marcingrzejszczak/marcingrzejszczak.github.io/content/post/2025-10-18-micrometer-docs-gen-hidden-gem/index.md

 ```

 Notice how the instrumentation logic gets simplified!
 No naming, no tagging is present anymore.
 We simply create an observation using the `ObservationDocumentation` and wrap actual business logic.

+Great, but why would that matter?
+With such an approach customization is simplified because you can provide your own `ObservationConvention` and no instrumentation code needs to change.
+From the point of view of documentation generation perspective it's far easier to parse it.
+Speaking of the latter let's now look into [Micrometer Docs Generator](https://docs.micrometer.io/micrometer-docs-generator/reference/) project.

+#### Micrometer Docs Generator - A Hidden Gem

 #### Other Options